-- Limited heating capacity.
+- Limited heating power.
 Although baseboard heaters are a good source of supplemental heating in your home, they are not as effective as one would expect them to be.
-If you install a baseboard heater in the living room, it will not provide the required warmth to the spaces adjacent to the room such as hallways.
+If you install an electric baseboard heater in the living room, it will not provide the required warmth to the spaces adjacent to the room such as hallways.
 Such spaces will remain cold unless you get another source of supplemental heat for them.

 - Costly reinstallations.
-Although installing baseboard heaters is less costly than mounting electric fireplaces on walls, if not done right, it may be expensive.
-Some cool air enters your baseboard heater through the small gap that remains between the carpet and the bottom of the unit.
-If this, for some reason, is not taken into consideration, then your baseboard heater will not work as expected.
+Although installing baseboard heaters is less costly than mounting electric fireplaces on walls, baseboard heaters can be expensive if not done right.
+Some cool air enters your baseboard heater through the small gap that remains between the carpet and the bottom of the hydronic baseboard heater.
+If this, for some reason, is not taken into consideration, then your electric baseboard heater will not work as expected.
 Reconfiguring the baseboard to create room for the heater to take in enough air may be quite costly and time-consuming.

 Things to Consider Before Buying the Best Baseboard Heater

 Choosing the most appropriate electric baseboard heater for your house may be difficult.
 This is because of the large number of brands of baseboard heaters that are available.